HOME |

 ![]() DENNIS THE MENACE GOES TO HONOLULU 2015 |

-"But beyond the sexual, I mean New World in a much broader sense, that there is a new world of openness (or at least awareness) many men feel to being depicted (and consumed) as image or idea.
+There is a new world of openness (or at least awareness) many men feel to being depicted (and consumed) as image or idea.
 They are complicit in our looking at them, because they know that deep down the images are timeless, at the same time that they deny, or at least forestall, that giant clock ticking, ticking, ticking.
-Just the other day this guy was in the gym with a tattoo under his arm saying 'Memento Mori.'
+Awhile back a guy was in the gym with a tattoo under his arm saying 'Memento Mori.'
 I asked him, 'Dude, does that work for you?
 He grinned at me wolfishly, saying 'Every time, baby.
 Every time.'"